cheerfulstoic/step_wise/README.md

  * Ability to pass in options to signify telemetry metadata

-Explination TODOs:

- * The library is good for situations when you want to make sure that exceptions are turned into tuples and you don’t want to have to catch things individually (web request?)

 # Telemetry

-`StepWise` implements three telemetry events:
+`StepWise` implements telemetry events so that actions such as logging, metrics, and tracing can be separated as a different concern to your code.
+There are three telemetry events:

 ## `[:step_wise, :step, :start]`